sl-design-system/components/website/src/categories/components/switch/usage.md

 ## When not to use

 ### Contextual UI Elements
 Avoid using switches when managing contextual UI elements such as expanding/collapsing a drawer, showing/hiding a menu, or toggling interface features on or off.
-In these cases, icon-only toggle buttons offer a more straightforward and efficient solution, maintaining clarity and usability in interface design.
+In these cases, [toggle buttons](/categories/components/toggle-button/) offer a more straightforward and efficient solution, maintaining clarity and usability in interface design.

 </section>